When it comes to relationships, I don’t call myself lucky. I had 2 or 3 relationships in my whole life. And I had nothing out of them but lessons.

 Don’t Ask For Attention

-It was a big effort, I wanted to spend time with them, I want to laugh and create memories with them, but they did not always give me their time, so I asked for their attention.
+It was a big effort; I wanted to spend time with him, I want to laugh and create memories with him, but he did not always give me his time, so I asked for his attention.
 To spend with them a few more minutes, to truly care about me, and not just ask me “How am I?”
 And that is it.

 Asking for their attention was draining my energy and I was most of the time left disappointed.